vcmediavine/docsytrellis/content/en/reference/hooks/_index.md

 #### mv_trellis_crit_css_success

 Fires when Critical CSS is successfully generated and posted back.
-Accepts arguments.
+Accepts arguments passed to it when the hook is fired.

 **Arguments**

 - $params `array` The API request parameters.
+- $type `string` The request type.

 #### mv_trellis_pre_crit_css_req

 Fires when Critical CSS is requested to be generated.
-Accepts arguments.
+Accepts arguments passed to it when the hook is fired.

 **Arguments**

 - $params `array` The API request parameters.
+- $type `string` The request type.

 #### mv_trellis_purge_critical_css